Docteur-Parfait/beautiful_dialog/README.md

 ### 3. Create a new branch

-Create a new branch where you can add your dialog:
+Create a new branch for your custom dialog:

 ```bash
 git checkout -b your-branch-name